Nivesh00/FeTS/README.md

 ## Commands to populate newly created database
-Commands to populate database can be run from a text files

-dbcluster.sh will automatically run command after exiting mysql1 container for the first time
+dbcluster.sh will automatically create a Schema 'test_db' and populate it with the dummy data

 ## if more nodes are needed